true-north-engineering/pbz-educ/lab2/TASKS.md

 Open terminal and use `oc` to login into cluster.

-Check your ID by running `oc whami`.
+Check your ID by running `oc whoami`.

 List all projects.